 Shiba Inu Rescue Association (SIRA) is an volunteer organization dedicated to saving abandoned, neglected, and abused Shiba Inu, Shiba mixes and other primitive breeds from commercial breeders, shelters and owners.
-We evaluate each dog for temperment and place them in nuturing foster homes where their needs, medical and otherwise, are addressed in order to prepare them to be placed in thoroughly screened, loving, lifelong forever homes.
+We evaluate each dog for temperament and place them in nurturing foster homes where their needs, medical and otherwise, are addressed in order to prepare them to be placed in thoroughly screened, loving, lifelong forever homes.
 SIRA also works to educate the public on the Shiba Inu breed in addition to the importance of responsible pet ownership including spaying/ neutering, dog training and obtaining a dog from a reputable breeder or rescue group.

 Shiba Rescue of New Jersey (SRNJ) is a small group of dedicated families living in NJ, Mass, Tenn, SC and Ga.
 These families have opened their hearts and homes to neglected, unwanted and displaced Shibas, Shiba mixes and Jindos.
 We are one of the few active Shiba Rescue Organization along the the East Coast We have close ties to other independent Shiba Rescues across the US and Canada.
 SRNJ works with many all breed rescues as well.
 Our network of experienced rescue people whose goal is to give these once abandoned animals a second chance and adopt them to families that will love and care for them for the rest of their lives.
 We advocate spaying and neutering of all companion animals to counteract the overpopulation of dogs to end the tragedy of euthanizing healthy, unwanted companion pets.